yousefakbar/toc.nvim/README.md

 # Contributing

 Feel free to contribute to this project!
 Submit issues or pull requests on the [GitHub repository](https://github.com/yousefakbar/toc.nvim) (replace with actual URL if applicable).

----

-Enjoy seamless navigation in your Markdown files with `yousefakbar-toc.nvim`! 🎉